-- until 1919: fiscal laws we are concerned with were actually prussian laws: gathered in the preussische Gesetzsammlung (thereafter p.Gs.). - between 1920 and 1945: after the fiscal centralization process, law of the Reich, which were gathered in the Reichsgesetzblatt (thereafter R.G.Bl.) or sometimes (for more technical and time-dependant aspects like the various Steuertabelle in the late thirties) in the specifically tax oriented Reichssteuerblatt (thereafter R.St.Bl.). - between 1945 and 1949: several fiscal decrees were promulgated by occupying forces.
+- until 1919: fiscal laws we are concerned with were actually prussian laws: published in the preussische Gesetzsammlung (thereafter p.Gs.). - between 1920 and 1945: after the fiscal centralization process, law of the Reich, which were gathered in the Reichsgesetzblatt (thereafter R.G.Bl.) or sometimes (for more technical and time-dependant aspects like the various Steuertabelle in the late thirties) in the specifically tax oriented Reichssteuerblatt (thereafter R.St.Bl.). - between 1945 and 1949: several fiscal decrees were promulgated by occupying forces.
 This period exhibits a very complex chronology (with huge variations from zone to zone).
-Since there no available data for these years, a precise presentation of the fiscal legislation for this period is beyond the scope of this paper17.
+Since there no available data for these years, a precise presentation of the fiscal legislation for this period is beyond the scope of this paper17. - from 1949 onward: laws of the Federal Republic of Germany were published in the Bundesgesetzblatt (thereafter B.G.Bl.).
+Like before, practical considerations were published separately in a specific publication: the Bundessteuerblatt, thereafter B.St.Bl..
+Formally, tax laws exist for almost every year since 1949, since a new version of income tax law is published every year (Bekanntmachung der Neufassung des Einkommensteuergesetzes).
+The chronology (table 1) therefore only contains laws which introduced notable change in fiscal law.

-17Nevertheless, for a very stimulating account of the differents processes which led, in the western zones, to the rebuiling of a full operating tax system, see [8]
+17Nevertheless, for a very stimulating account of the differents processes which led, in the western zones, to the rebuiling of a full operating tax system, see [Büh90]